youtube/cobalt/src/cobalt/site/docs/starboard/porting.md

     <family-name>-<binary-variant>

 For example, suppose a company named BobCo produces a variety of BobBox devices.
-Some of the devices use big-endian MIPS chips, while others use little-endian MIPS chips.
+Some of the devices use big-endian ARM chips, while others use little-endian ARM chips.
 BobCo might define two platform configurations:

-*   `bobbox-mipseb`
+*   `bobbox-armeb`
-*   `bobbox-mipsel`
+*   `bobbox-armel`

 In this example, `bobbox` is the family name and is used in both (all) of BobCo's platform configurations.
-The `binary-variant` for devices with big-endian MIPS chips is `mipseb`.
-For devices with little-endian MIPS chips, the `binary-variant` is `mipsel`.
+The `binary-variant` for devices with big-endian ARM chips is `armeb`.
+For devices with little-endian ARM chips, the `binary-variant` is `armel`.

-Starboard also supports sub-variant configurations to maximize your ability to share code between configurations.
-For example, if some of BobCo's devices that use little-endian chips use DirectFB, but other devices use OpenGL ES, BobCo could create two different configurations for little-endian chips:

-*   `bobbox-mipsel-dfb`
-*   `bobbox-mipsel-gles`

 ### 2. Add Source Tree Directories for your Starboard Port